 This may have your writing coach, or business etiquette mentor twitching, but don’t mix social comments on any document that you submit to a tax agency.
 As long as you are serious about minimizing your over burdensome taxes, this article will make complete sense to you.
 If it seems fuzzy or unclear, call me and I’ll clear it up.
-My phone number is 916-691-9192 extension 108.

 I have seen disastrous results from changing the tone of your emails from business to social.
 This may seem a bit over burdensome to you, so only read on if you don’t create so much money that you don’t care about giving FREE money to whatever government agency that you think will do a wonderful job of redistributing your dollars.
+You need to keep your communications with the tax agency dry, cryptic, and boring.

 Since my primary business is exempting clients from California Taxes on aircraft and vessels, that is where my examples will originate.
 Applying this type of scrutiny to all your tax documentation can save you countless tax dollars.